Jasleen1/arithmetization_benchmarks/README.md

 At the number of iterations 2^20, proof time for R1CS was 217118ms and that for AIR was 8362ms.

 The verifier time for the R1CS verifier was 39ms and that for AIR was 2.5ms.

+# Work in Progress
+## R1CS Implementation vs AIR Implementation
+One obvious question to ask is, how we know that the numbers generated here are actually comparable across the two arithmetizations.
+What if our R1CS implementation is, for example, just *bad*?

+Several kinds of optimizations still need to be applied to the `winter_fractal` implementation and this work is ongoing.

+From a qualitative stand-point, the Winterfell repository has had a lot more effort put into its optimizations.
+Our R1CS repository, called `winter_fractal` which was made public at the initial submission to the Berkeley RDI hackathon, compared to the winterfell repository that his been public and open source for several years.
+[Winterfell](https://github.com/facebook/winterfell) has 14 contributers and our repository, [`winter_fractal`](https://github.com/Jasleen1/winter_fractal) has only 3.
+Similarly, as of this writing, Winterfell as significatly more commits than the branch of `winter_fractal` we are building on.
+That said, our code now largely avoids any extraneous polynomial or field element evaluations and all but one polynomial interpolation/evaluation operation is done using the same FFT operations used by `Winterfell` code.
+We also batch polynomial commitments for IOP layers as much as possible, and are able to exploit this when querying IOPs later.

+## Applications
+Our applications have been highly optimized and are logically equivalent to the algorithm specifications for both AIR and R1CS.
+A few caveats:
+1. The application implementations for R1CS have been done in jsnark, as mentioned above and the corresponding files are read into the R1CS code.
+This means that for larger instances, very large files need to be processed.
+This uses up a lot of RAM making it hard to run larger experiments and finding a better way would be nice.
+2. A more difficult goal is to formally verify the implementations of our applications against the algorithm spec, a notoriously hard problem.
+One tool to do this for circom outputs is [Ecne](https://0xparc.org/blog/ecne) and it might be helpful to try and apply it to the jsnark output used here.
+There is also some work on formal verification of AIR, but no tool exists which can take a spec and check both implementations.
+This is a cool open problem.
+3. It would be good to further confirm our results with more applications, such as hash chains.

+## RAM Model
+[Winterfell](https://github.com/facebook/winterfell) already has an implementation of an AIR with RAM proving, using a technique called Randomized AIR with Preprocessing ([RAPs](https://hackmd.io/@aztec-network/plonk-arithmetiization-air#RAPs---PAIRs-with-interjected-verifier-randomness)).
+We are yet to apply the RAM model to `winter_fractal`, such as using TinyRAM.
+Once this is complete, it would also be good to have examples to illustrate the usefulness of RAM models and when RAM models' efficiency surpasses naive solutions.

 # Acknowledgements
 Many thanks to Don Beaver for writing the parser from jsnark's R1CS representation to our implementation's R1CS matrices, as well as greately beautifying our code.